 Day 1: Morning

-Pictured here: Stella's Kentucky Deli, located in downtown Lexington
+Pictured here: DV8 Kitchen, located in downtown Lexington

-Keep it casual with another walk around The Arboretum, the State Botanical Garden of Kentucky, where plants and trees from Kentucky’s seven distinct regions can be seen on 100 acres accessible by meandering paths.
+If you’re visiting in the summer, a little outdoor exploration is an absolute must.
+Keep it casual with a leisurely walk around The Arboretum, the State Botanical Garden of Kentucky, where plants and trees from Kentucky’s seven distinct regions can be seen on 100 acres accessible by meandering paths.

 Day 1: Noon

 Now that you’ve worked up an appetite, take a little drive to Boonedogs for lunch with a distinctly Bluegrass view.
-This family-friendly spot located amongst rolling hills and picket fences is known for dressed-up hot dogs, but bourbon, beer, and cocktails are also on the menu.
+Located amongst rolling hills and picket fences, this family-friendly spot is known for dressed-up hot dogs, but bourbon and cocktails are also on the menu.

 Day 1: Evening